- March 24, 2021 Bond Work Session

 - doors that lock from inside the classroom not the hallway

-- integrated camera systems
+- integrated security camera systems

 - updated public address (PA) systems

-- asbestos abatement (particularly where energy efficient lighting is being installed in ceilings).
+- asbestos abatement (particularly where energy efficient lighting is being installed in ceilings)

-Bond items here include:
+Bond items related to warm include:

-- efficient HVAC systems (boilers, air handlers),
+- efficient HVAC systems (boilers, air handlers)

-- electrical upgrades, and
+- electrical upgrades

-Bond items here include:
+Bond items related to dry include:

-- masonry and tuck-pointing work, and
+- masonry and tuck-pointing work

 Home Market Value Annual Cost Monthly Cost $ 200,000 $ 150 $ 13 $ 300,000 $ 225 $ 19 $ 400,000 $ 300 $ 25